NatanHerzog/statics-matlab/CHAPTER-7/part-1/ch7_model_a_bridge.md

 $$\Vert R\Vert = 10\left[\frac{\mathrm{kN}}{\mathrm{m}}\right] 6.3246[\mathrm{m}] = 63.246[\mathrm{kN}]$$

+### Area calculations

-And for simplicity, we will take the cross-sectional area of all members in the structure to be:
+For simplicity, we will take the cross-sectional area of all members in the structure to be:

 $$A_{\mathrm{xs}} = 10 [\mathrm{cm}]\times 10 [\mathrm{cm}] = 100 [\mathrm{cm}^2]$$